Is the recent major earthquake in Indonesia an indication that Jesus is about to return?

 The same ad in 2002 said, "Also prophesied to be as birth pangs (Matthew 24:7), a recent study shows a dramatic increase in earthquakes worldwide, just since the decade of Israel's rebirth.
 In the 1940's there were 51 about Richter 6.0; the 1950's 475; 1980's 1,085; and the 1990's 1,514."

 The U.S. government's center for earthquake monitoring has this to say about the matter: "Although it may seem that we are having more earthquakes, earthquakes of magnitude 7.0 or greater have remained fairly constant throughout this century and, according to our records, have actually seemed to decrease in recent years.
 A partial explanation may lie in the fact that in the last twenty years, we have definitely had an increase in the number of earthquakes we have been able to locate each year.
 This is because of the tremendous increase in the number of seismograph stations in the world and the many improvements in global communications.
-In 1931, there were about 350 stations operating in the world; today, there are more than 4,000 stations and the data now comes in rapidly from these stations by telex, computer and satellite.
+In 1931, there were about 350 stations operating in the world; today, there are more than 4,000 stations and the data now comes in rapidly from these stations by telex, computer, and satellite.
 This increase in the number of stations and the more timely receipt of data has allowed us and other seismological centers to locate many small earthquakes which were undetected in earlier years, and we are able to locate earthquakes more rapidly.
 The NEIC now locates about 12,000 to 14,000 earthquakes each year or approximately 35 per day.
 Also, because of the improvements in communications and the increased interest in natural disasters, the public now learns about more earthquakes.
 According to long-term records (since about 1900), we expect about 18 major earthquakes (7.0 - 7.9) and one great earthquake (8.0 or above) in any given year.
-However, let's take a look at what has happened in the past 32 years, form 1969 through 2001, so far.
-In 1970 and in 1971 we had 20 and 19 major earthquakes, respectively, bur in other years the total was in many cases well below the 18 per year which we may expect based on the long-term average."
+However, let's take a look at what has happened in the past 32 years, from 1969 through 2001, so far.
+In 1970 and in 1971 we had 20 and 19 major earthquakes, respectively, but in other years the total was in many cases well below the 18 per year which we may expect based on the long-term average."

 In other words, we have more recorders in the world, so we are aware of more earthquakes, including minor ones.
 However, notice that major earthquake events have been appearing relatively stable and for a number of years have been below average.
 Yes, the 9.0 earthquake in Indonesia is unusually large (it is the fourth largest earthquake recorded so far -- there have been three bigger ones in the past), but it is not out of the bounds of what may be expected.
 But then again, we must remember Jesus' words that the number of earthquakes or the occurrence of an earthquake cannot be a predictor of future disasters.
 Earthquakes constantly happen.